The spirit of an isolated goldmining community

 The most impressive mining ruins can be found on the hill above Waiuta.
 Follow Pro Road to the top of Prohibition Mine (the country’s deepest mine shaft) and the foundations of the ball mill where quartz was ground to extract gold.

 A 2.5 hour return track leads to Snowy Battery where gold was pounded from quartz rock with iron stampers.
 Marvel at the colossal cyanide tanks that still still stand by the river.
+(Important update: this track is currently closed due to concerns about erosion of soil contaminated by chemicals used to extract gold).

 The interpretation at Waiuta is fantastic, thanks to photographer Joseph Divis who recorded much of the everyday life of his fellow miners and their families.
 Waiuta is best explored on foot, but much of the site is also suitable for mountain bikes.